 # a Performance example

-factor_asset_correlations = companies.performance.get_factor_asset_correlations(period='quarterly')
+factor_asset_correlations = companies.performance.get_factor_asset_correlations(

 # a Risk example